Electrocoating for Furniture Finish

 The paint bath has to be stirred or

-circulated to keep at the workable concentration.
+circulated continuously to keep at the workable concentration.
 The replacement of

 coating material must be added regularly to keep the paint concentration.
 The

-pH value of the solution also need to be maintained at the proper value.
+pH value of the solution also needs to be maintained at the proper value.

 The electroplating finish for metal furniture